Strategic Dialogue Assessment: The Crooked Path to Innocence: : S trategic D ialogue A ssessment

-However, consider an example from a cross-examination in Figure \ref{fig:motivating_ex}.
-The prosecutor presses the defendant to name his girlfriend, perhaps to put the information on the record, or to distract him.
-We show three alternative answers.
-The first option, while clearly relevant and non-damaging to the witness’s credibility, does \textbf{NOT} appear particularly beneficial.
-This suggests that relevance and credibility do not inherently yield strategic advantages.
-In contrast, the other two alternatives demonstrate that violations of manner and relevance can be perceived as harmful, diminishing the witness’s chance of winning.
-Therefore, rather than treating relevance and credibility as sources of benefit, we treat their violations as penalty terms---features that can reduce relative strategic gains when violated.
+\paragraph{Approximating $\textnormal{P}_k(\textnormal{Good}_i)$} Violations of maxims are assumed to link to the speaker's credibility, typically causing a decrease in credibility \citep{shuy1998language, ginzburg2012interactive}.
+Consider an example from a cross-examination in Figure \ref{fig:motivating_ex}.The prosecutor presses the defendant to name his girlfriend, perhaps to put the information on the record, or to distract him.
+We present three alternative answers.
+All three options are classified as neutral commitments, yet the final effects they produce differ.
+The two alternatives that violate maxims---such as those of manner and relevance---can be perceived as less credible, thereby appearing diminished in effect compared to commitments that involve no violations.\footnote{That said, commitments that violate maxims are perceived as weaker versions of their type: less beneficial, or less detrimental than comparable commitments without violations.}

-So what, then, constitutes the basis of strategic benefit?
-As \citet{asher2017message} point out, the evaluation of discourse moves is grounded in the \textbf{commitments}\footnote{We treat as commitments those assertions and their implicatures that serve as answers to the immediate QUD.} made by interlocutors.
-Building on this assumption, we propose that strategic benefits are rooted in the kinds of commitments—whether literal or implicated content—that a speaker, such as a witness, makes.
-For example, in response to a question like ``Are you taking any medication?'', a positive commitment such as ``Yes, sir'' may be considered detrimental to the witness, while a negative commitment may be beneficial.
-Hence, whether a commitment is beneficial depends heavily on the current \emph{question under discussion} (QUD).
-Some commitments may carry no strategic gain or loss.